eccentricnode/prayer-requests/README.md

-# This website can be found at whatevery.surge.sh
+# This website can be found at https://whatevery.surge.sh

 # PrayerRequests